olivier3lanc/Frontend-links/README.md

 ## Performances

 * [✨ Your best Front-End Tool ✨](https://frontendchecklist.io/) 🗂 The Front-End Checklist Application is perfect for modern websites and meticulous developers!
 Follow the rules and deliver the best of your work in a generated report!
+* [GitHub - thedaviddias/Front-End-Performance-Checklist: 🎮 The only Front-End Performance Checklist that runs faster than the others](https://github.com/thedaviddias/Front-End-Performance-Checklist) 🎮 The only Front-End Performance Checklist that runs faster than the others - GitHub - thedaviddias/Front-End-Performance-Checklist: 🎮 The only Front-End Performance Checklist that runs faster than...

 ## Placeholders